Sony XDR-F1HD

 HD Radio

-An aligned XDR-F1HD reliably locked to a 29-dBf FM HD Radio signal with −20-dBc digital sidebands.
-An aligned HDT-1X did the same.
+A realigned XDR-F1HD reliably locked to a 29 dBf FM HD Radio signal with −20 dBc digital sidebands, as did a realigned HDT-1X.

 Alignment